Women in a seminar talking

 Active manager

 An 'active' manager aims to add value by securities selection decisions (i.e. buying or selling assets in a portfolio in order to outperform the index for a particular asset class).
-For example, an active NZ shares manager might buy or sell different NZ shares to try and outperform the NZX 50.
-Active fund managers usually have teams that analyse all the available information and use complicated forecasting techniques to get the best performance for the funds they manage.
-Opposite of a passive manager.
+For example, an active NZ shares manager might buy or sell different NZ shares to try and outperform the S&P/NZX 50.

 Active management

-An 'active' manager seeks to add value by actively seeking stocks that will provide a superior return.
+An 'active' manager seeks to add value by actively seeking securities that are expected to provide a superior return.

 Aggressive portfolio

 A portfolio designed to provide above-average returns by taking above-average risks.
-Typically an aggressive portfolio has a relatively high proportion of its assets invested in growth assets (e.g. shares).
+Typically, an aggressive portfolio has a relatively high proportion of its assets invested in higher-volatility growth assets (e.g. shares).

 Assets

-All shares, bonds, cash etc owned by the scheme.
+All securities like shares, bonds, cash, property, managed by the scheme.

 Asset allocation